Footprints of Bonitz family members in history and today

 Among others, he designed the "Ellerbe Springs Inn" in Richmond, North Carolina, a building in typical Victorian style.

-Alumni Memorial Building, North Carolina State University
+Alumni Memorial Building, North Carolina State University - click to enlarge

 • Hermann Bonitz (1814-1888) of Langensalza was a classical philologist and philosopher.
 In Vienna and Berlin he established a new concept for reforming the high school systems of Austria and Prussia.
 Even today, his translation and interpretation of Aristoteles' "Metaphysic" is widely used by students and researchers.